w3c/wai-media-guide/description.md

    * If the only description needed is at the beginning of the video where these is a text title and background music, then: Yes, there is enough space.
    * If the speaker talks continually without pausing, then: No, there is not enough space for description.

 * **Media player support** &mdash; Does the media player, platform, or plug-in that you are using provide functionality for a separate audio track for description?
-Information about player functionality is in [Accessible Media Players](/design-develop/media/av-content/#integrate-description).
+Information about player functionality is linked in the Accessible Media Players page under [Existing Players](/design-develop/media/player/#existing-players).

 ***Use the information from above to answer the following questions*** in order to determine how to provide description for your video.